 One day, you see all of your friends leaving Facebook and hopping on to Instagram, and the very day, you see them on TikTok.

-Email, however, is more-or-less irreplaceable.
+Email, however, is more or less irreplaceable.
 It has been around since 1971, i.e., longer than any social media platform and is not going anywhere.
+If you get a proper DMARC report and focus on email security, your campaigns will be more successful.

 Email drives more conversions

+Generally speaking, people are much more likely to click on a new email than an original Tweet.
+The average click-through rate of a Tweet is 0.5%, while the same is 2.4% for emails.
 What does this mean for you?
-Well, through email, you are much more likely to have people click on your email links and visit your websites/webpages and check out your offers.
+Well, through email, you are much more likely to have people click on your email links, visit your websites/webpages, and check out your offers.

-According to a survey conducted by Monetate, 4.24% of visitors from email marketing purchase products, as compared to 2.49% of visitors from search engines, and 0.59% from social media.
+The more people visiting your website/app, the higher the chance of converting those visitors into buyers and, eventually, loyal customers.
+According to a survey conducted by Monetate, 4.24% of visitors from email marketing purchase products, as compared to 2.49% of visitors from search engines and 0.59% from social media in sports.

-Before you start sending out tons of emails, there are a couple of things that you are going to need and a couple of things that you will need to keep in mind.
+Before you start sending out tons of emails, there are a couple of things you will need and a couple of things you will need to keep in mind.

 Remember the fact that you are a guest in their inbox.
 Your email should not feel like yet another ad.
 It should feel like it was written just for that particular person who you are sending that email.